Tr3v1n4t0r/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

+# Pointers Arrays and Strings

+## Description

+This a directory containing tasks given to me by Holberton School

+### Task 0-memset.c

-Task 0 contains a C program that fills memory with a constant bytexx
+Contains a program that fills memory with a constant bytexx

+### Task 1-memcpy.c

-Task 1 contains a C program that copies memory area
+Contains a program that copies memory area

+### Task 2-strchr.c

-Task 2 contains a C program that locates a character in a string
+Contains a program that locates a character in a string

+### Task 3-strspn.c

-Task 3 contains a C program that gets the length of a prefix substring
+Contains a program that gets the length of a prefix substring

+### Task 4-strpbrk.c

-Task 4 contains a C program that searches a string for any of a set of bytes
+Contains a program that searches a string for any of a set of bytes

+### Task 5-strstr.c

-Task 5 contains a C program that locates a substring
+Contains a program that locates a substring

+### Task 7-print_chessboard.c

-Task 7 contains a C program that prints the chessboard
+Contains a program that prints the chessboard

+### Task 8-print_diagsum.c

-Task 8 contains a C program that prints the sum of the two diagonals of a square matrix of integers
+Contains a program that prints the sum of the two diagonals of a square matrix of integers

+### Task 9-set_string.c

-Task 9 contains a C program that sets the value of a pointer to a char
+Contains a program that sets the value of a pointer to a char

+### Task 101-crackme_password

-Task 101 contains a C program that contains the password for the crackme2 executable
+Contains a program that contains the password for the crackme2 executable

+### File holberton.h

+Contains all the prototypes for the files